fysnet/emu_test/readme.txt

 which will boot directly to the ROM image.

 Please note, that if you use the FLOPPY option, you can see the results on the BOCHS montitor window.
-To get them to a file, simple redirect.
+To get them to a file, simply redirect.

   bochs > bochs0.txt